luojeff/termachat/README.md

     ```$ ./client```

    By default, the client will use the localhost address *(127.0.0.1)* if no other address is provided

-### Design implementations

-+ Semaphores to control access to subprocess and block race conditions
-+ Linked list structure to store information about chatrooms and their clients

 ### How to use